-If your intent is to get love and avoid pain in order to feel safe, you will continue to resort to addictive behaviors as a way of having control over getting love and avoiding pain.
+If your intent is to get love and avoid pain in order to feel safe, you will continue to resort to addictive behaviors as a way of trying to have control over getting love and avoiding pain.

 When your intent is to be on the spiritual path of evolving in love and fully manifesting yourself, then you will bring the Six-Step Inner Bonding process into your life throughout the day.

-- You will stay tuned into your feelings throughout the day so that you know the minute you feel anything other than peace and joy.
-You will be present within your body to your feelings just as you would be present to the feelings of a baby, with a desire to take responsibility for them.
+You will stay tuned into your feelings throughout the day so that you know the minute you feel anything other than peace inside.
+You will be present within your body with your feelings, just as you would be present to the feelings of a baby if you wanted to be a loving parent, with a desire to take responsibility for them.

-- You will immediately move into a compassionate intention to learn about what you are thinking or doing that is causing your distress - your anger, fear, anxiety, depression, hurt, guilt, shame, stress, emptiness, aloneness, loneliness, and so on.
-You will access your loving Adult by opening to your spiritual Guidance - the wise and loving presence that is always here for you - allowing that love and wisdom to come into your heart.
+You will immediately move into a compassionate intention to learn about what you are thinking or doing that is causing your distressing feelings of anger, fear, anxiety, depression, hurt, guilt, shame, stress, emptiness, aloneness, jealousy, and so on.
+You will access your loving adult by opening to your spiritual Guidance - the wise and loving presence that is always here for you - inviting that love and wisdom to come into your heart.

 If you do these steps each time you feel any distress instead of turning to your habitual addictions, you will gradually move beyond addictive behavior.

 You always have these two choices regarding your intent - to control or to learn.
-You - only you - are in charge of which of these you choose.
+You, and only you, are in charge of which of these you choose moment-by monent.
 If you do not consciously choose the intent to learn about loving yourself, you will unconsciously and automatically choose to try to have control over getting love and avoiding pain through your addictive behavior.

 Join the Inner Bonding Community to add your comment to articles and see the comments of others...